 Facilitators play a key role for successful M&M rounds by organizing and moderating rounds for your clinical group and sharing information post-rounds.

 The role of a facilitator is just as important post-rounds.
-Facilitators help to effect change by sharing bottom-line summaries with the participants at the rounds, your identified Quality Council and with the M&M Working Group.
+Facilitators help to effect change by sharing bottom-line summaries with the participants at the rounds, your identified Clinical Governance structure, this may be a local-level clinical governance and/or C.A.R.E. network structure, and with the M&M Working Group.

 Sharing issues and recommendations helps the organization to prioritize and action change, a concern identified locally may be echoed across the organization.
 Every voice counts.